aryamankukal/aryamankukal/README.md

 ### 🧠 About Me

 - 🛠️ **Currently working on**:
-  - Studying Retrieval-Augmented Generation (RAG), AI agents, and open-source LLM pipelines
+  - Studying RAG, AI agents, and open-source LLM pipelines
   - Contributing to GTM agent infrastructure at [Dhisana AI](https://github.com/dhisana-ai) as an open-source developer
   - Building a Chrome extension that applies **spaced repetition** to LeetCode problems — tracks solved questions and auto-schedules smart reviews to boost long-term retention and performance